 Q. Does kidney cancer run in families?

 A. There is recent research that indicates there might be a genetic component in kidney cancer.
 If you have multiple family members with kidney cancer, and you have also been diagnosed, talk to your doctor about the possibility of meeting with a genetic counselor.
 It’s important to note that there are risk factors for kidney cancer not related to heredity, including smoking, obesity, and high blood pressure.
-These are modifiable by lifestyle changes.

 Q. What questions should I ask my doctor before I start my kidney cancer treatment?